 If your vacuum comes with a dust bag, you might first want to replace it.
 Sometimes, this is enough to get your device’s smell back on the right track.

 If your device comes with a dust bin instead, remove it.
 Empty its contents into your garbage and wash it thoroughly with hot water and soap.

 We recommend adding a small amount of white vinegar or baking soda to kill potential mildew (3).
 Ensure that every corner and angle is washed.

 2. Clean or Replace Filters

 Over time, filters also get dirty and dusty.
 If your filter is washable, simply remove the dust around it and rinse it under cold water.
 Rinse the filter until the water runs clear.

 Even clean-looking filters can gather an impressive amount of dust.
 So, don’t be surprised if this process takes at least five minutes.
 Then air dries the filter for 24 hours before placing it back.

 If the filter isn’t washable, it might be time to replace it.
 Generally speaking, vacuum filters should be replaced at least once every 12 months.
 For heavy use, or if you own pets, it should be checked every six months.

 3. Check the Brushes

-Regardless of the type of smell, the rotating brushes should be cleared at least once or twice a year.
+Regardless of the type of smell, the rotating brushes should be cleaned at least once or twice a year.
 Often used to clean carpets and rugs, they can amass a large amount of residue on their own.
 So, having a quick look under your floor head attachment might be helpful.